rnystrom/Blog/_posts/2013-10-01-View-Controller-Transition-Orientation.md

 > The bounds rectangle, which describes the view’s location and size in its own coordinate system.

-I think the API is *too vague*.
+The view controller transition API is simply *too vague* in its current form.
 More sample code and documentation really needs to be provided.
 But for now, if you're going to use custom view controller transitions, make sure to adjust your new views with the bounds of the container.

 I've setup a [Github project](https://github.com/rnystrom/TransitionExample) with examples using code, NIBs, and Storyboards.
 Please feel free to use the code from my [transition controller](https://github.com/rnystrom/TransitionExample/blob/master/TransitionExample/TransitionController.m#L38-45) as a starting point.
 Hopefully this will provide a good starting point to perform awesome, oriented animations.